-Snitcher can be used legally under the General Data Protection Regulation (GDPR) under the basis of "legitimate interest".
+Snitcher can be used legally under the General Data Protection Regulation (GDPR) on the basis of "legitimate interest".

-We recommend that you state your usage of Snitcher in any places you list your usage of other tracking software, such as Google Analytics.
+We recommend that you state your usage of Snitcher in any places you list your use of other tracking software, such as Google Analytics.

-Furthermore, Snitcher's focus is on providing B2B business identifications rather than data on a personal level.
-For that reason, Snitcher uses personal data to a very limited extent.
+Furthermore, Snitcher's focus is on providing business identifications rather than data on a personal level.
+For that reason, Snitcher uses personal data to a minimal extent.

-If you use Snitcher and want to comply with GDPR we recommend you do the following:
+If you use Snitcher and need to comply with GDPR, we recommend you do the following:

 Update your privacy statement to inform visitors about your usage of Snitcher.